fdzvictor/lab2_m2_pandas/README.md

 The main languages are English, Hindi and Spanish.
 English conforms 68% of the main languages, in line with the main target audience (USA and UK)

-Most shows are from 2019 and 2020 (52%), but first commers are from 2014, the year the platform was introduced.
+Most shows are from 2019 and 2020 (52%), but first comers are from 2014, the year the platform was introduced.
 During the first aforementioned years, the COVID pandemic skyrocketed the demand and consumption of on-line content, which justifies that netflix released some more shows.

 In regards to the content, most popular shows are documentaries (25,7%) and Drama shows (14,2%).
 Least posted shows are Mockumentaries and Drama/horror (both 1,9%).
 Most shows are rated 5.8 by IMDB (58% of total obs), those with a rating over 7 points only conform around the 30% of the database.
 This can lead to the ratification of netflix as a commercial mass-media distributor, versus other platforms which focus on higher-quality, more expensive content, such as Filmin or Disney+.